 As such, you want to make sure your proposals are direct.
 Tell them what you do, how you do it, and where you want to see yourself in the future.

 What level of funding your SaaS needs will depend largely on how established you are, what your prospective goals are, and what series of funding you are looking to receive.
 This is particularly true for SaaS Startups, as the spending curve for software companies are often much steeper in the beginning of a company’s inception when compared to their financial needs vs revenue at a later time.
 This is due to the business model and growth rates of SaaS companies relying heavily on returning revenue (such as monthly subscriptions) to remain sustainable and profitable, rather than many other products or services which are on-time purchases.

 If you need pre-seed money, you are at the earliest stage of your fundraising journey.
 Most likely, our company is still forming, your revenue growth is not secure, and you are looking to raise money to get past this early stage of your business.

 While having a business model is a great way to solicit your company, understand that at this stage, funding will likely come from friends, family, and your own pockets.

 Raising funds for “seed money” is the point in your business where you begin to take your growth more seriously.
 Think of this phase as the foundation to building up your business in a way that starts to make an impact.

-Raising capital at this stage could be difficult for an SaaS company as this is the most financially intensive period in a tech startups life.
+Raising capital at this stage could be difficult for a SaaS company, as this is the most financially intensive period in a tech startups’ life.
 This is the point before you have subscribers, recurring revenue, and a proven niche you know how to reach and convert.